“Western societies are putting doubts in our heads. Now I pass on my knowledge and skills to other parents and cheer them along!” – Stephanie Beucher

 Thank you, Stephanie, that is such a wonderful business.
 Can you please tell me why you decided to start supporting women postnatally, with breastfeeding and sleep?
 What inspired you to do this and why?

 The low rates of breastfeeding in the UK are not because women do not want to breastfeed, it is because there is not enough support when it doesn’t work!
 Then we are left with women who feel they have “failed” at being mothers (notes to mums out there, if you are feeding your baby, loving your baby, meeting your baby’s need, you are extraordinary!
 You are doing a great job!)
-Same goes with infant sleep.
+The same goes with infant sleep.

 What new parent has not heard “does she sleep through the night yet” when the baby is eight weeks old!
-There is so much pressure on new parents and I am here to detangle truth from myths, using evidence-based information and empowering them in being their baby’s advocate.
+There is so much pressure on new parents and I am here to detangle truth from myths, using evidence-based information and empowering them by being their baby’s advocate.

 What an inspiring reason to start your business.
 I’m sure mothers out there would relate to the angsts of this problem and would love to get extra support from someone like you!